ivan3002/TheMelobottle/README.md

      - git commit -m "Your commit message here"
      - git push -u origin branch_name

+  At the start of each subsequent session you do simply use the command "git pull" to get the most up to date code.
+Then when finished the same git add .; git commit -m and git push commands

   - You can use the command git status to see the files that need to be pushed